AbhijeetKrishnan/Oral-Website/index.md

 ## Proposed Work

 - Solve the interpretable strategy synthesis problem for MicroRTS using a sequence model and/or an ASP-based approach.
-- Investigate a new strategy model for MicroRTS that uses Behavior Trees.
 - Investigate the factors affecting the perceived interpretability of a strategy model for the domain of MicroRTS.

 ## Committee